arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 </script>

 ### data/interim
- Interim data is for storing outputs of data processing and analysis completed using the original, unmodified data store in **data/raw**.
+ The interim directory is for storing outputs of data processing and analysis completed using the original, unmodified data store in **data/raw**.
 Further sub-directories can be added to organize data, if necessary.

 **Within an [Arcus Scientific Lab](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/arcus_orientation.md#1)**
 - Data in this directory is managed by the study team